 - Grilled or Roasted Vegetables: Go for something simple and fresh like grilled asparagus, roasted Brussels sprouts, or charred broccoli.

-- Garlic Mashed Potatoes: Creamy and comforting, mashed potatoes are a steakhouse classic.
+- Mashed Potatoes: Creamy and comforting, mashed potatoes are a steakhouse classic.
 Add roasted garlic for extra flavor.

-- Bold Red Wine: Serve your steak with a full-bodied red wine like Cabernet Sauvignon or Malbec to enhance the flavors of the meat.
+- Red Wine: Serve your steak with a full-bodied red wine like Cabernet Sauvignon or Malbec to enhance the flavors of the meat.

 - Make sure the skillet is preheated until it's smoking hot before searing.

-- Butter Basting: For an extra layer of flavor, toss in a knob of compound butter during the last minute of searing, along with some garlic and fresh herbs like thyme or rosemary.
+- For an extra layer of flavor, toss in a knob of compound butter during the last minute of searing, along with some garlic and fresh herbs like thyme or rosemary.
 Spoon the melted butter over your ribeye as it sears.
 You can use our cowboy compound butter recipe we did for this reverse sear prime rib.

 Commonly Asked Questions